whatever/grow-therapy-homework/README.md

 # wikipedia counter

+Back-end web application that acts as a wrapper around the Wikipedia API:

 * flask app
 * use wikipedia api to return number of views for an article for a given month